 Wider wheels will help you see improvements with braking and acceleration but they may not necessarily help you save on gas.
 A wider wheel will always be heavier and with the added mass of the larger rim and weight of the tire, you will lose significant mileage.
 Switching over to a wider wheel may mean a large decrease in your fuel economy over time.

 Wider wheels and wider tires will also lower your steering friction coefficient.
 This ensures that you can keep a firmer grip on the road when at higher speeds.
 A wider wheel will mean sharper turns, slowing down less in corners and more grip and control as you steer.

-If you’re considering wider wheels, keep some of these advantages and disadvantages of mind before you officially upgrade your vehicle.
-Contact us today for a huge assortment of different rim and tire options!
+If you’re considering wider wheels, keep some of these advantages and disadvantages in mind before you officially upgrade your vehicle.
+Contact us today for a huge assortment of the different rim and tire options!